XanarEQ2/BoZ-IC/README.md

 - I have not tested zones skipping shinies, there could be pathing issues.

 - For Chrono zones the idea is use Coldborne EverPorter to zone to Kael, run 1 of the zones then evac out, run the other zone then Call to Guild Hall or port somewhere else.
 They will auto-use the Chrono Dungeons: [Level 130] items starting from the person that has the most items, or in alphabetical order if people have the same number.
 Give everyone the same number of items at the start (or -1 if a character currently has a Commandar lockout) and it will cycle through the characters using them evenly.
 You could run the set of 2 zones 3 times a day and it would use the chrono items once on each character.

+- H3 is not a complete zone and very much a work in progress

 I can't take full credit for all of the code, a lot of this was based on or copied from code that others have posted, especially Kordulek and Jiimbo.
 So big thanks to everyone that has provided previous IC files/scripts/code snippets as I couldn't have done this without them.